ASSERT-game/ASSERT_game1/README.md

 v
 ```

-Colors however are however painfully made using ncurses attributes, and lining each of the attribute spots with the
+Colors are however painfully made using ncurses attributes, and lining each of the attribute spots with the
 correct sprite character.
 A time consuming task.
 Also need to double buffer the game to ensure collisions work correctly.

 Usage of [macros](https://github.com/ASSERT-game/ASSERT_game1/blob/master/includes/macros.h), [unions, and structs](https://github.com/ASSERT-game/ASSERT_game1/blob/master/includes/entity.h) allow me to create template code that turns out to be the heart of game loop.